-Duval Audubon Society's Crosby Sanctuary conservation property is over 500 acres of swamp and oak hammock located in the heart of Clay County.
-Over 140 species of birds have been recorded on the eBird list at the preserve.
+Duval Audubon Society's Crosby Sanctuary conservation property is 510 acres of swamp and oak hammock located in the heart of Clay County.
+More than 145 species of birds have been recorded on the eBird list at the preserve.
 You can access a printable map of the preserve here.

 COVID-19 NOTE: Please do not attend if you have tested positive for COVID-19 or experienced any of the following symptoms within the last 14 days: